 The nineteenth century is a period of unique importance in modern history.
 It is the century in which intellectual unrest and various kinds of conflicts and tensions found in the Muslim world reached the climax.
 India was one of the main centers of this unrest and tension.
 Here, the conflicts and tensions between the Western and the Eastern cultures, between the old and the new systems of education, in fact, between the old and the new worldviews, and between Islam and Christianity were mounting.
 The forces concerned were locked in a fierce struggle for survival.

 The movement began at a time when the well-known struggle of 1857 for the country’s independence had been suppressed.
 This had shocked the Muslims to the core; their hearts were bleeding, and their minds paralyzed.
 They were confronted with the danger of double enslavement: political as well as cultural.
-On the one hand, the victorious power.
-The British had launched upon a vigorous campaign to spread a new culture and civilization in India.
-On the other hand, the Christian missionaries were scattered all over India bent upon active proselytisation.
-To be able to shake the confidence of Muslims in their own beliefs and to make them skeptical as to the bases of the Islamic Shari’ah, even though they might not be converted to Christianity, was deemed by them an important enough achievement.
+On the one hand, the victorious power, the British, had launched upon a vigorous campaign to spread a new culture and civilization in India.
+On the other hand, Christian missionaries were scattered all over India bent upon active proselytization.
+To be able to shake the confidence of Muslims in their own beliefs and to make them skeptical as to the bases of the shari’ah, even though they might not be converted to Christianity, was deemed by them an important enough achievement.
 The new generations of Muslims, which had not been thoroughly grounded in Islam, were their main target.
 The schools and colleges which were introduced along the foreign pattern were the main fields of their activity directed at spreading intellectual confusion.
 The efforts were not altogether unsuccessful and even incidents of conversion to Christianity began to take place in India.
 But the main danger of that period was not apostasy (in the sense of ostensible conversion from Islam to Christianity), but skepticism and atheism.
-Religious debates between Muslim `Ulama and Christian missionaries took place frequently, leading in general to the victory of the `Ulama of Islam.
+Religious debates between Muslim ‘ulama and Christian missionaries took place frequently, leading in general to the victory of the ‘ulama of Islam.
 This established the intellectual superiority and greater vitality of Islam against Christianity.
 Nevertheless, intellectual unrest, skepticism, and weakness of faith grew apace.